dataraptor/ToyScript/README.md

 ```

 #### While loop
-The syntax of the if statement in Toy programming is:
+The syntax of the while loop in Toy programming is:
 ```python
 while testExpression do
     # the body of the loop